ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 # Examples {#Examples}

-This section lists some examples of path vector queries and the corresponding responses.
+This section lists some examples of Path Vector queries and the corresponding responses.
 Some long lines are truncated for better readability.

 ## Example: Information Resource Directory {#example-ird}